 Bruce M. Rodgers.
 Mr. Rodgers will enter into an employment agreement with the Company effective the date of this offering.
-His agreement provides for annual compensation of \$500,000 and he may be granted annual bonuses at the discretion of the Board of Directors.
+His agreement provides for annual compensation of \$385,000 and he may be granted annual bonuses at the discretion of the Board of Directors.
 The term of Mr. Rodgers' agreement is for three years and is automatically renewed each year unless terminated for "cause", as defined in the employment agreement.
 He will receive the base salary and benefits due under the employment agreement for the remainder of the term if terminated "without cause", as defined in the employment agreement, or such base salary shall be paid for the remainder of the term to his estate if his employment is terminated due to his death.
-Mr. Rodgers's employment agreement contains certain non-competition covenants and confidentiality provisions.
+Mr. Rodgers' employment agreement contains certain non-competition covenants and confidentiality provisions.

-Ms. Gould.
 Ms. Gould will enter into an employment agreement to work part-time with the Company effective the date of this offering.
 Her agreement provides for annual compensation of \$120,000 and she may be granted annual bonuses at the discretion of the Board of Directors.
 The term of Ms. Gould's agreement is for three years and is automatically renewed each year unless terminated for "cause", as defined in the employment agreement.
 She will receive the base salary and benefits due under the employment agreement for the remainder of the term if terminated "without cause", as defined in the employment agreement, or such base salary shall be paid for the remainder of the term to her estate if her employment is terminated due to her death.
-Ms. Gould employment agreement contains certain non-competition covenants and confidentiality provisions.
-Ms. Gould's employment contract permits her to also work as General Manager of Business Law Group, P.A. which pays her additional compensation.
+Ms. Gould's employment agreement contains certain non-competition covenants and confidentiality provisions.
+Ms. Gould's employment agreement with us permits her to also work as General Manager of Business Law Group, P.A. where she is an at-will employee earning additional compensation of \$150,000 per year.

 Mr. Galaris.
 Mr. Galaris will enter into an employment agreement with the Company effective the date of this offering.
-His agreement provides for annual compensation of \$250,000 and a grant of options equal to 4.5% of the outstanding shares of the Company at conclusion of the offering with an exercise price equal to the offering price and a ten-year term.
+His agreement provides for annual compensation of \$250,000 and a grant of options equal to 4.5% of the issued and outstanding shares of the Company immediately prior to the closing of this offering (94,500) at conclusion of the offering with an exercise price equal to the offering price and a ten-year term.
 Such options will vest ratably over a three-year period while Mr. Galaris is still employed by us.
 He may be granted annual bonuses at the discretion of the Board of Directors.
 The term of Mr. Galaris' agreement is for two years and is automatically renewed for successive one-year terms unless terminated for "cause", as defined in the employment agreement.
 He will receive the base salary and benefits due under the employment agreement for the remainder of the term if terminated "without cause", as defined in the employment agreement, or such base salary shall be paid for the remainder of the term to his estate if his employment is terminated due to his death.
 Mr. Galaris' employment agreement contains certain non-competition covenants and confidentiality provisions.